 The byte, which depends on the hardware, represents the intensity of the signal at a meter away from your device.
 It is the two’s complement of the value in dB.
 The value of the intensity depends on a lot of factors, it often isn’t very precise.
 For my Nexus 9, -75dB seems like a correct estimation.
 This means the two’s complement will be

 -75 + 256 = 181, so in hexadecimal value our byte becomes

-One of the great strengths of beacon protocols is that they give you an approximate value of the distance that separates you to the emitting device.
+One of the great strengths of beacon protocols is that they give you an approximate value of the distance that separates you from the emitting device.

-This is always achieved by comparing the reference RSSI which is transmitted with the beacon scan response to the RSSI your phone detects.
+This is achieved by comparing the reference RSSI, which is transmitted with the beacon scan response to the RSSI your phone detects.
 The algorithm to compute this value is often property of the beacon protocol owners (Estimote or iBeacon).
-However, because AltBeacon is an open-source project we will use their algorithm, available here and here.
+However, because AltBeacon is an open-source project, we will use their algorithm, available here and here.

 We are going to use this algorithm in our example code to compute the distance.
 Note that regardless of the protocol you use, the computed value on the distance is not reliable and can’t be used to detect the exact location of the user.
 There’s more info on the limitations of beacons in Apple’s doc.

 To use Bluetooth on Android device, you will first need to add permissions to your Android Manifest:

 The whole concept of the package is based around the Bluetooth Adapter which allows you to have access to your hardware.
 For example in your onCreate method: